 Data migration has the reputation of being risky and difficult and it’s certainly not an easy process.
 It is time-consuming with many planning and implementation steps, and there is always risk involved in projects of this magnitude.

-Without a sufficient understanding of both source and target, transferring data into a more sophisticated application will amplify the negative impact of any incorrect or irrelevant data, perpetuate any hidden legacy problem and increase exposure to risk.
-A data migration project can be a challenge because administrators must maintain data integrity, time the project correctly to minimize the impact on the business and keep an eye on costs.
+Without a sufficient understanding of both source and target, transferring data into a more sophisticated application will amplify the negative impact of any incorrect or irrelevant data, perpetuate any hidden legacy problem, and increase exposure to risk.
+A data migration project can be a challenge because administrators must maintain data integrity, time the project correctly to minimise the impact on the business, and keep an eye on costs.

 However, following a structured methodology will reduce the pain of managing complex data migration.

-Continue reading to learn the tips on successful performance of data migration in Life Sciences.
+Continue reading to learn the tips on the successful performance of data migration in Life Sciences.

 Tip 1 – Understanding the data

-Before starting the data migration, you have to prepare your data for the migration, carrying out an assessment of what is present in the legacy system, understanding clearly which data needs to be migrated, avoiding duplication and promoting quality and standardization.
+Before starting the data migration, you have to prepare your data for the migration, carrying out an assessment of what is present in the legacy system, understanding clearly which data needs to be migrated, avoiding duplication, and promoting quality and standardisation.

-We can divide the assessment of legacy system in two macro categories:
+We can divide the assessment of legacy system into two macro-categories: